JorgeGalindo/covid-bogota/readme.md

 I also plan to find out how to add some code to schedule a daily download and update of the .csv files.
 Any advice will be more than welcome!

+Last but not least, categories for daily cases' status are in Spanish so far.
+I might add some code to translate them in the future.

 ## Author